Christina Quarles: Work

-The titles of her works often allude to a written and spoken vernacular.
+The titles of her works oftens allude to a written and spoken vernacular.
 The content of her work features many distorted, often naked, human forms.
 She contorts and twists the bodies, making the limbs interact with different layers/dimensions of the artwork, to show a profusion of perspectives.
 In her personal life, her racial and sexual identity of being a black, queer, cisgendered woman is often mistaken, so the multiplicity of her work is seen as a link to those personal experiences and qualms with misrepresentation.
 Quarles frequently depicts couples in erotic, if improbable poses.

 In 2018, she explained the relationship of her identity to her work: "As a woman, as somebody who's queer, as a person of color, it's important to me to not perpetuate the passive consumption of the body.
 But it's also what I love to do, paint the body.
 So I try to find ways to not allow for a passive reading.
 I see my work as exploring the ambiguity of identity.
 My figures I see as moving between genders.
 I do tend to have breasts in the work, but I see that more as an opportunity to have gravity expressed through this weird, fleshy, lumpy thing."

 In 2021, During an interview with Jareh Das of Bomb Magazine she described her work as follows: "The figures in my work are possibly individual bodies moving through time and space as well as through their perception of themselves.
 They also interact with their shadows.
 I use the medium of painting, with its historical connotations, to activate something that can go beyond fixity.
 I’ve found painting to be a really helpful medium just because it is so burdened by its history, its rules and expectations.
 This mirrors my experience of living in the body that I inhabit which at certain points I also deviate from in terms of the norm and the expectation of identity or the times when the whole system kind of shows itself up and falls apart."